teslamotors/react-native-camera-kit/README.md

 #### Barcode / QR Code Scanning

-Additionally, the Camera / CameraScreen can be used for barcode scanning
+Additionally, the Camera can be used for barcode scanning

 ```tsx
 <Camera